sathrak/General-Topics/AngularJS.md

     styles.css          - This is the style file required for the project.

     test.ts             - The unit test cases for testing the project will be handled.

-    tsconfig.app.json   - This is used during compilation, it has the config details that need to be used to run the application.

-    tsconfig.spec.json  - This helps maintain the details for testing.

-    typings.d.ts        - It is used to manage the Typescript definition.

 ## Angular7 - Component
    ### What Is an Angular Component?